teoprayoga/file_helper/README.md

 # File Support

 File support is plugin that allow you to perform file handling operations.
-Like convert file to multipart.File support also help file to upload via base64.File support have most reliable compression algorithm to compress image.
+Like convert file to multipart.File support also help file to upload via base64.File support have most reliable compression algorithm to compress image.It also allow user to download files from any url.

+## Features

 - **Get file name from file.**
 - **Convert file to multipart file**